hds/hegdenu.net/content/posts/understanding-async-await-3.md

 That's `yieldless_mutex_access` as described in [back to trying to break things](#back-to-trying-to-break-things).

 (the one that doesn't actually do anything async)

+(we're mixes paradigms a bit, but implementing this future isn't interesting)

 And we'll [unwrap async main()](@/posts/understanding-async-await-2.md#unwrapping-async-main) straight away.